ibm-cloud-docs/vpc/vsi_is_instance_vnics.md

 # Managing network interfaces
 {: #using-instance-vnics}

-After you create a virtual server instance, you can add new network interfaces or edit the interfaces that are already associated with the instance.
+After you create a virtual server instance, you can add two styles of new network interfaces (child network interfaces and virtual network interfaces) or edit the interfaces that are already associated with the instance.
 When you edit a network interface, you can change its name, associate or unassociate a floating IP address, or access the security group that is associated with an interface.
 {: shortdesc}

 ## About network interfaces